 So, what is at stake in this issue of death and other natural evils before the Fall?
 Nothing less than the character of God, the authority, reliability and perspicuity of His Word, and the truth of the Gospel.
 While the age of the earth is not a salvation issue, it is a gospel issue.
 It is not necessary to believe in a young earth and global Flood to be saved.
 We only need to believe in Jesus as Savior and Lord to be saved.
 But the acceptance of millions of years of natural evil in the non-human creation undermines the reliability and authority of the Bible that gives us the gospel and destroys the whole reason for the gospel and Christ’s final redemptive work

 It is only because the scientific majority claims that millions of years is scientific fact, that old-earth creationists and theistic evolutionists reject what the Bible plainly teachings about the origin of natural and moral evil and the age of the creation.
-Among the many examples I could give,51 Pattle Pun, biology professor at Wheaton College, reasons,
+Among the many examples I could give,51 Pattle Pun, Professor Emeritus of Biology at Wheaton College, reasons,